Autonomous Search of Semantic Objects in Unknown Environments: EXPERIMENTS

-We calculate the mean and the median of the error between the predicted objects' position and the ground-truth objects' position:
+\paragraph{Accuracy} We calculate the mean and the median of the error between a predicted object's position and the ground-truth object's position:

-where $n$ is the current number of objects, $\hat {p}_i$ is the estimated object position and $p_i$ is the ground truth object position.
-Their variations with respect to time are plotted in Fig. \ref{fig: position error}.
+where $n$ is the current number of objects, $\hat {p}_i$ is the estimated object position, and $p_i$ is the ground truth object position.
+Their variations over time are plotted in Fig. \ref{fig: position error}, and the final error is presented in Table \ref{tab:slam results}.
 For reference, the number of identified objects at each time instance is also plotted in Fig. \ref{fig: obj num}.
 We can see that the error increases for the first few seconds as new objects are identified.
 Nonetheless, as more observations come in, the error decreases and converges.
-We can also see that the calculated average error appears larger than the median value.
-This is because some objects only receive one observation.
-As a result, their positions are not updated, contributing to a large error.
-For this reason, the median error is considered a more sensible metric in our case, which is kept at a reasonable level.
+The final error in Table \ref{tab:slam results} is partially due to the difference between the center of object as defined by our semantic SLAM system and the ground truth.
+For the same reason, we expect large errors for objects with large sizes, such as tables or sofas, and we consider the median error as a more sensible metric.

-In the same spirit, we also calculate the cross entropy between the predicted objects' classes and the ground-truth objects' classes: $-\frac{1}{n}\sum_{i=1}^{n}\sum _{c\in {\mathbb {C}}}p^{gt}_i(c)\,\log p_i(c)$. $p_i(\cdot)$ is the predicted object class distribution, $p_i^{gt}(\cdot)$ is the ground truth of object class distribution, taking the value one at the corresponding object class and zero elsewhere.
-The results are plotted in Fig. \ref{fig: cross entropy}.
-We can see that the cross entropy gradually decreases with time, proving that the predicted objects' classes would converge to the correct results.
+We also calculate the cross entropy between the classes of the predicted objects and those of ground-truth objects:

+$p_i(\cdot)$ is the predicted object class distribution, $p_i^{gt}(\cdot)$ is the ground truth of object class distribution, taking the value one at the corresponding object class and zero elsewhere.
+The results are plotted in Fig. \ref{fig: cross entropy}, and the final cross-entropy is presented in Table \ref{tab:slam results}.
+We can see that the cross entropy gradually decreases with time and reaches a small value in the end, proving that the classes of the predicted objects will converge to the correct results.